yatheendrabc/autocognite-examples/README.txt

-AutoCognite Examples is an AutoCognite project aimed at providing practical examples of how to use various AutoCognite components effectively.
+AutoCognite Examples is an AutoCognite project aimed at providing practical examples of how to use various AutoCognite components and tools effectively.

 Visit AutoCognite (http://www.autocognite.com) for more details.